xgorse/lozeil/README.md

 ## Running the unit tests

-First to run the unit tests, you need to update the submodule simpletest:
+To run the unit tests you need to update the submodule simpletest:
 ```bash
 git submodule init
 ```